Marlow Allotments Association

 The Committee

-Association Committee Members are all volunteers who work their own plots on either of the sites at Foxes Piece or Hanging Hill.
-This means that all tenants are able talk to someone who has an understanding of the local site conditions and some of the problems that may be encountered.
-To find out about the current committee members, please visit the Committee Members page.
+MAA Committee Members are all Members of the Association, they work their own plots on either of the sites at Foxes Piece or Hanging Hill and devote much of their spare time to support the Association and the allotment tenants.
+This means that all tenants are able talk to someone who has an understanding the local site and some of the problems that may be encountered.
+For details of the current Committee Members, please visit the Committee Members page.

 Due to this close link with tenants of both sites, Marlow Town Council is able to rely on help and support from the Committee, who help in various ways including carrying out the site viewings for new tenants on behalf of MTC.

 Committee Members can be contacted from the attached email link or from the contact details on the latest Newsletter.
-They meet approximately five times a year to consider issues raised and to take joint action, where this is judged to be in the best interest of all members and tenants.
-You can read the minutes of our meetings here.
+They meet several times a year to consider issues raised and to take joint action, where this is judged to be in the best interest of all members and tenants.
+The minutes of our meetings here.

-Throughout the year the Committee arranges events which give the tenants of both sites a chance to meet each other, to share food and drinks.
+Throughout the year, the Committee arranges events which give the tenants of both sites a chance to meet each other, perhaps to share food and drinks.
 Also, talks and demonstrations are arranged that are of interest to allotment gardeners.
-We are always keen for MAA members to join the Committee to help infuse us with new energy, ideas and plans, so if you're interested please contact a Committee Member to find out more.
+We are always keen for MAA members to join the Committee to help infuse them with new energy, ideas and plans, please contact a Committee Member to find out more.